The birth of probability theory

 Q: What is the main purpose of probability theory?

-A: The main purpose of probability theory is to provide a framework to quantify uncertainty and model random scenarios, thus allowing forecasts about future events.
+A: The main purpose of probability theory is to provide a framework for quantifying uncertainty and modeling random scenarios, thus enabling predictions about future events.

 Q: In what way was the correspondence between Pascal and Fermat significant?

-A: This correspondence is significant because it laid the foundations of probability theory and established mathematical principles to analyze random situations rigorously.
+A: This correspondence is significant because it laid the foundations of probability theory and established mathematical principles for analyzing random situations rigorously.